krizalic/test-repo-activity-3/Read.md

-please fix this conflict on this row, thank you
+please fix this conflict on this row, thank you very much

 Please fix this conflict, thank you.